bpijls/ei-beacon/docs/index.md

 !!! note "Print with support"

+    Print both parts with their opening on the print-bed.
 Support is needed for the bottom of both parts.
 Support for the inside of the shell can be turned off.

 |![](shell-parts.png)|![](shell-pcb-slot.png)|
 |-|-|